Pania Newton: Land activism

 In July 2019, the protestors were issued with an eviction order by Fletcher.
 Following media coverage, the government announced there would be no building activity on the site until a solution was reached, and Auckland Council agreed to meet with the protestors.
 Newton criticised the government for its lack of cooperation with the local community, and said she was disappointed that Prime Minister Jacinda Ardern had not met with SOUL.
 She did however meet with the minister for Māori development, Nanaia Mahuta, on 31 July 2019, and described it as a positive meeting.

 As a result of the increased media attention, the protest grew by hundreds of people with visitors to the site that drew public figures Stan Walker, Ladi6 and others.
 Police presence at the site increased in early August 2019.
 On 5 August a standoff with police took place; Newton said police had rammed her with a gate as she was seeking to protect minors on the protest frontline, which police denied.
 The police presence was ultimately reduced on 16 August.
-Later that month, she and other protestors undertook a hikoi (protest march) to the prime minister's Auckland office, where they delivered a petition asking Ardern to visit the land.
+Later that month, she and other protestors undertook a hīkoi (protest march) to the prime minister's Auckland office, where they delivered a petition asking Ardern to visit the land.

 In December 2019, Newton announced that she was pregnant and that her baby would be born at Ihumātao.
 In February 2020, Heritage New Zealand announced that the area had been given the highest heritage status category, but Newton said the change was largely symbolic as it did not prevent development from going ahead.
 In March 2020, shortly after her daughter was born and with the start of New Zealand's COVID-19 lockdown, she was one of thirty people remaining on the land, and said that they would isolate together.
 She noted that the negotiations about the future of the land between the government, the Kīngitanga movement and the council had been put on hold due to COVID-19.

 In December 2020 the government purchased the land from the developer, with the intention of using it for housing.
 Newton said she was keen to ensure discussions continued about preserving the cultural heritage of the land.
 As of July 2022 a planned steering committee to examine future land use was still in the process of being appointed, and The New Zealand Herald reported that a decision on the future of the land could be up to five years away.
 At that time, Newton continued to live on the land with her daughter.